thomaspark/bootswatch/README.md

 ------
 Swatches are created in [LESS](http://lesscss.org/).
 Modifications are made to the existing `variables.less` and with the addition of `bootswatch.less`.

-The files can be found in the `gh-pages` branch.
+The files can be found in the `gh-pages` branch [here](https://github.com/thomaspark/bootswatch/tree/gh-pages).
 You are welcome to fork the files and modify them further.

 Feedback
 ------